rodperex/bf_patrol/README.md

 * Visiting a set of waypoints
 * Manufacturing
-* Mixed (TBD): in this example, the robots that are not manufacturing products are configured to execute generic tasks so when they can swap roles according to the work to be done

 # How to run the simulations
 To make it work it is **essential** that following commands are executed **in order**.
-If the main program is not run before the robots are launched, the shared blackboard will not be configured thus group patrolling will fail.
+If the main program is not run before the robots are launched, the shared blackboard will not be configured thus collaboration will fail.

 To run the basic patrolling example: